pankaja-shree/mongo101/readme.md

 * Writes always go to primary node
 * Read can go to secondary node.
 But then it may have old data instead of updated one due to lag.
+* can have different version of mongodb in replica sets.
+Can have wiredTiger primary, and MMAPv1 secondary, etc.